ToshioCP/Gtk4-tutorial/gfm/sec27.md

 ## Compilation and execution

 All the sources are in [src/expression](../src/expression) directory.
-Change your current directory to the directory above and run meson and ninja.
+Change your current directory to the directory and run meson and ninja.
 Then, execute the application.

 ~~~